Subway Startups Survey: Edition II

 Pain Point Solved: Flirting with co-workers no longer feels so awkward

-This brand is clearly in the “problems we never knew we had, until you pointed it out” category.
+This brand is clearly in the “problems we never knew we had until you pointed it out” category.
 Who knew hospital workers were so despondent?
 As if this occupation isn’t hard enough already, you have to wear scratchy, unflattering SCRUBS?
 Say it ain’t so!
 Really, when you think about it, it’s a pretty smart play – and I can think of 72 million other reasons why this is a good idea.
-Heck, I even want to rock some of these outfits (which I think is part of the plan).
+Heck, I even want to rock some of these outfits (which I believe is part of the plan).

 Why we Dig This Brand: